juju-solutions/tupperware/README.md

 # tupperware: containers and friends w/ Juju

-The Canonical new workloads team has a charter to explore and engage with emergent projects in server and cloud technology around how they might benefit or integrate with Juju, particularily in the solution space.
+The Canonical new workloads team has a charter to explore and engage with emergent projects in server and cloud technology around how they might benefit or integrate with Juju, particularly in the solution space.

 ## The new workloads team